0

 Wendy Stewart-MartinezSouthern Colorado Rural Opportunity RepresentativeAlamosa, Archuleta, Chaffee, Conejos, Costilla, Custer, Dolores, El Paso, Fremont, Huerfano, La Plata, Lake, Las Animas, Mineral, Montezuma, Park, Pueblo, Rio Grande, Saguache, San Juan and Teller

-Kami CollinsWestern Colorado Rural Opportunity RepresentativeDelta, Eagle, Garfield, Grand, Gunnison, Hinsdale, Jackson, Mesa, Moffat, Montrose, Ouray, Pitkin, Rio Blanco, Routt, San Miguel, and Summit
+Kami CollinsWestern Colorado Rural Opportunity RepresentativeDelta, Eagle, Garfield, Grand, Gunnison, Hinsdale, Jackson, Mesa, Moffat, Montrose, Ouray, Pitkin, Rio Blanco, Routt, San Miguel, Summit and all Tier One and Tier Two Coal Transition Communities

 Talk to Your Rural Representative